 From the toy aisle to the Christmas dinner table, the holiday season is full of “no’s.”
 It’s important to be able to say no when it comes to things that you can’t do (or even don’t want to do).
-However, the high expectations of the holiday season makes saying no to friends, family, or even complete strangers very difficult.
+But figuring out how to say no at Christmas to friends and family can be a bit tricky.
 After all, everyone knows that Christmas is all about giving.

 I've learned the hard way that not saying no can take a toll on a person.
 Sometimes instead of trying to please everyone else, we have to look at what is truly in our best interest (and our family's as well).

 Even if you’re saying no, you can still present your case in a positive way.
 If someone’s asking you to organize a holiday party or to set up decorations, try to highlight the benefits of doing things a different way rather than the negative aspects of their plan.
-If your kids can’t live without a certain toy, try to keep them focused on the positive-like being grateful for what they have and who knows, maybe they’ll get that for Christmas- rather than simply telling them no.
+You could even suggest resources they can look into that will help them organize a holiday party themselves.
+If your kids can’t live without a certain toy, try to keep them focused on the positive-like being grateful for what they have and who knows, maybe they'll get that for Christmas- rather than simply telling them no. Of course, be sure they create a holiday wish list on Amazon or write one themselves.

 People can often tell when you’re feeling unsure of yourself and this can make them less willing to take no for an answer.
 If you want people to take you seriously, it’s important that you project confidence.
+You really can look confident even when you don't feel confident.
 When you need to tell someone no, say it with conviction so they can see that you’re serious.
 This doesn’t mean that you need to be aggressive or rude.
 Just be firm and clear, and stand up for yourself.

 Find a Better Solution